linz/basemaps/packages/cli/README.md

 ## Usage -- Create Config

-Create a individual config.json from a path of imageries for Basemaps to load as standalone server to view them.
+Create a individual config.json from a path of imagery for Basemaps to load as standalone server to view them.
 This is mainly used for the preview images for the Basemaps imagery import process.

 ```bash
 ./bin/bmc.js create-config --path s3://..../images/*.tiff --title image_title --commit